-- 1. Quick wins: Organizations should establish a multi-level data identification/classification scheme (e.g., a three- or four-tiered scheme with data separated into categories based on the impact of exposure of the data). - 2.
-Quick wins: Organizations should ensure that file shares have defined controls (such as Windows share access control lists) that specify at least that only "authenticated users" can access the share. - 3.
-Visibility/Attribution: Organizations should enforce detailed audit logging for access to nonpublic data and special authentication for sensitive data. - 4.
+- 1. Quick wins: Any sensitive information should be located on separated VLANS with proper firewall filtering.
+All communication of sensitive information over less-trusted networks needs to be encrypted. - 2.
+Visibility/Attribution: Establish a multi-level data identification/classification scheme (e.g., a three- or four-tiered scheme with data separated into categories based on the impact of exposure of the data). - 3.
+Visibility/Attribution: Enforce detailed audit logging for access to nonpublic data and special authentication for sensitive data. - 4.
 Configuration/Hygiene: The network should be segmented based on the trust levels of the information stored on the servers.
-Whenever information flows over a network of lower trust level, the information should be encrypted.
+Whenever information flows over a network of lower trust level, the information should be encrypted. - 5.

-- 5. Configuration/Hygiene: The use of portable USB drives should either be limited or data should automatically be encrypted before it is written to a portable drive. - 6.
 Advanced: Host-based data loss prevention (DLP) should be used to enforce ACLs even when data is copied off a server.
 In most organizations, access to the data is controlled by ACLs that are implemented on the server.
-Once the data have been copied to a desktop system the ACLs are no longer enforced and the users can send the data to whomever they want. - 7.
-Advanced: Deploy honeytokens on key servers to identify users who might be trying to access information that they should not access.
+Once the data have been copied to a desktop system, the ACLs are no longer enforced and the users can send the data to whomever they want.